|

 to Ecuador and two to Borneo,

-leading all but one.
+leading all but one of them.

 Back to the top